IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLField`.
 Otherwise returns false.

-`Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragmentNode`.
+`Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragment`.
 Otherwise returns false.

 `Boolean hasNode(GraphQLField node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.